marijnh/Eloquent-JavaScript/07_robot.md

 {{quote {author: "Edsger Dijkstra", title: "The Threats to Computing Science", chapter: true}

-[...] the question of whether Machines Can Think [...] is about as relevant as the question of whether Submarines Can Swim.
+The question of whether Machines Can Think [...] is about as relevant as the question of whether Submarines Can Swim.

 quote}}